zou-yunjia/zou-yunjia.github.io/index.md

 Hello, I'm **Yunjia Zou**, a second-year Master's student in Economics at The University of Sydney (USYD).
 I am actively seeking a Research Assistant role where I can contribute to impactful projects and further develop my skills in data analysis, machine learning, and economic modeling.

 ## About Me
 I have a passion for exploring the world through the lenses of mathematics and computer science.
-My interdisciplinary background has enriched my knowledge base, and I have a wide range of hobbies, including playing musical instruments, drawing, and basketball.

 ## Research Interests
 - Econometrics and Causal Inference